 The Jonson Brothers is a retail company with department stores in many major US cities.
-The company has a large number of employees and sells a varied line of products.

-The company consists of a number of stores that contain a number of departments.
-The company has employees, who (among other things) sell items at the different stores.
-Sales are registered in the sale and debit tables.
+Each store contains several departments.
+The company has employees who (among other things) sell items at the different stores.
+Sales are registered in the sale and the debit tables of the company's database.
 Items are bought from various suppliers, who also supply parts for the company's computer equipment.
-Deliveries of computer parts are registered in the supply table.
+Deliveries of computer parts are registered in the supply table of the database.
+This appendix provides an overview of this database, beginning with an ER diagram of the types of entities and their relationships as captured in the database (see next page).
+Thereafter, the various tables in the relational schema of the database are described.